OlegPowerC/VendorByMAC/readme.txt

 				Grand Prairie  TX  75050
 				US

+iab.txt it is standard OUI database with ranges like oui36 (but can not be use for EUI-64), you can download it from https://standards-oui.ieee.org/iab/iab.txt

-Function TestedStruct.Init() accept 3 parameters, first - custom DB filename, second - stndard DB filename and last - oui36 DB filename.
+Function TestedStruct.Init() accept 4 parameters, first - custom DB filename, stndard DB filename, oui36 DB filename, IAB DB filename
 All filename len must be minimum 5.

 For example:
-TestedStruct.Init("oui2.txt", "oui.txt","oui36.txt")
+TestedStruct.Init("oui2.txt", "oui.txt","oui36.txt","iab.txt")
 You can skip parce any file, provide empty string instead filename - example:
-TestedStruct.Init("", "oui.txt","oui36.txt")
+TestedStruct.Init("", "oui.txt","oui36.txt","iab.txt")

 I found unknown MAC - 00a2.3ca0.2107
 I try to check it by: https://www.wireshark.org/tools/oui-lookup.html and got: (no matches)